d3lure/CS-projects/README.md

 # CS-projects
-My projects from Computer Science Course
+Some of my projects from Computer Science Course